DeathMarchtotheSea/DeathMarch/bylaws.md

 Each Death March begins with a speech from the Grand Marshal, praise be unto him, and ends at sunset.

+An official Death March Year is from Opening Ceremonies to Opening Ceremonies.

 Date
 ====
 The March must be held in the summer.